NewYorkSteak/153B-Project/index.md

 ## Goals
 Control each individual LED on the matrix
-Decode chess move notation into something the microcontroller can understand Write the actual tetris code in C
+Write the actual tetris code in C
 Correctly read values from joystick registers